Moka

-Moka ([moka]) is a village in Mauritius located in the Moka District, the western part of the village also lies in the Plaines Wilhems District.
+Moka ([moka]) is a village in Mauritius located mainly in the Moka District.
+The western part of the village lies in the Plaines Wilhems District.
 Since 1967 it forms part of Constituency No. 8 Quartier Militaire and Moka.
 The village is administered by the Moka Village Council under the aegis of the Moka District Council.
 According to the census made by Statistics Mauritius in 2011, the population was at 8,846.
 The elevation is 203 meters and can be up to 425 meters in some places.
 Moka is directly on the other side of the Moka Range from Port Louis.
 The village is close to the mountain Le Pouce and the town Beau-Bassin Rose-Hill.
 Réduit is a suburb of the village where the State House and University of Mauritius is situated.
 The village is also home to the Mauritius Broadcasting Corporation and the Mahatma Gandhi Institute.

 History

 Housing boom

 Moka is centrally located in Mauritius and as such has experienced a real estate development boom in the past few years.
 This was mainly encouraged by the development of the CyberCity two kilometres away in Ebene.
-Another contributing factor to this property business was the fact that since Mauritius will not benefit from preferential prices for its sugar by the European Community and World Trade Organization, sugar estates quickly started real estate business units that would convert the land under sugar cane culture to residential lands.
+Another contributing factor to this property business was that since Mauritius will not benefit from preferential prices for its sugar by the European Community and World Trade Organization, sugar estates quickly started real estate business units that would convert the land under sugar cane culture to residential lands.
 From 2004 to 2006, Moka saw five property estate developments.

 Weather

 Moka has a tropical wet climate.
-Since it is in the southern hemisphere, February is the warmest month and August is the coolest.
+Since it is in the Southern Hemisphere, February is the warmest month and August is the coolest.
 Temperatures normally can range from 82 F in February to 59 F at night in August.
 The dry season is in October, the wet season is in February.
 Temperature is somewhat constant.